 - Preheat oven to 375 degrees F.

 - Cut sweet potatoes in half.
-Using a spoon or an ice cream scoop, remove the inside of the sweet potatoes, being careful to leave a 1/4 to 1/2 inch ring around the sides so that the potatoes keep their shape.
+Using a spoon or a cookie scoop, remove the inside of the sweet potatoes, being careful to leave a 1/4 to 1/2 inch ring around the sides so that the potatoes keep their shape.
 Place sweet potato pulp in a large mixing bowl.
 Set the halved and emptied sweet potatoes back on the baking sheet.

 - Add brown sugar, melted butter, sweetened condensed milk, cinnamon, nutmeg, and ginger in the bowl with the sweet potato pulp.
 Using a hand mixer, blend ingredients together and smooth.